agmah-ai/esp-modbus/docs/en/esp-modbus.rst

 :cpp:func:`mbc_slave_get_param_info`

 The function gets information about accessed parameters from the Modbus controller event queue.
-The KConfig :ref:`CONFIG_FMB_CONTROLLER_NOTIFY_QUEUE_SIZE` key can be used to configure the notification queue size.
+The KConfig ``CONFIG_FMB_CONTROLLER_NOTIFY_QUEUE_SIZE`` key can be used to configure the notification queue size.
 The timeout parameter allows a timeout to be specified when waiting for a notification.
 The :cpp:type:`mb_param_info_t` structure contains information about accessed parameter.

 .. list-table:: Table 4 Description of the register info structure: :cpp:type:`mb_param_info_t`
   :widths: 10 90